NSeek-AI/nseekfs/README.md

 Fast and exact cosine similarity search for Python.
 Built with Rust for performance, designed for production use.

+---

+NSeekFS combines the safety and performance of Rust with a clean Python API.
+This first release focuses on **exact cosine search with SIMD acceleration**, providing predictable and reproducible results for ML workloads.

+Upcoming releases will expand support to:
+- Euclidean distance
+- Approximate Nearest Neighbor (ANN) search
+- Additional precision levels and memory optimizations

+Our goal: deliver a **fast, reliable, and production-ready search engine** that evolves with your needs.

 ```bash
 pip install nseekfs
 ```